Asia shares rebound in sharp turnaround from Trump shock

 He noted that a key market barometer of 10-year inflation expectations had jumped to a 16-month peak of 1.87 percent.

-Amid expectations of higher spending and inflation under Trump, yields on U.S. Treasury 10-year notes reversed an initial plunge to 1.716 percent and bloated to 2.09 percent overnight, the highest since January.
+Amid expectations of higher spending and inflation under Trump, yields on U.S. Treasury 10-year notes reversed an initial plunge to 1.716 percent and bolted to 2.09 percent overnight, the highest since January.

 The net rise of 21 basis points was the largest daily increase since July 2013.
 [US/]

-Trump's key policy priorities include generous tax cuts and higher infrastructure and defense spending, along with deregulation for banks.

 The dollar carved out a staggering range, rebounding along with the surge in U.S. yields from as low as 101.19 yen all the way to 105.96 early on Thursday.
+It last stood at 105.33.

 Helping boost the dollar, investors again revised the outlook for U.S. interest rates in the wake of Trump's victory, with the probability of a December rate hike by the Federal Reserve going from as low as 30 percent to as high as 80 percent.